youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 * The same CipherSuite is used for this step as for the per packet / frame step the resulting key will be used with.

-If SFrame specified ratcheting is used, the ratchet step is done on each ssrc_key derived stream key
+If SFrame specified ratcheting is used, the first ratchet step is done on the initial ssrc_key derived stream key, and then each subsequent ratchet is done on the previous ratcheted key using.

 # Security Considerations